gem-pasteur/macsyfinder/doc/installation.rst

 TXSScan dependencies
 ====================
 TXSScan has two dependencies, as it requires running the formatdb or the makeblastdb tools provided along the Blast suite of programs (http://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download) and the program Hmmer (http://hmmer.janelia.org/).
 Python version 2.7 is required to run TXSScan.
-Thus formatdb or makeblastdb and hmmsearch programs must be in the PATH in order to use TXSScan.
+Thus formatdb or makeblastdb and hmmsearch programs must be installed (*e.g.*,in the PATH) in order to use TXSScan.

 Installation procedure